sambacha/jsonlint/README.md

 * Walks directories recursively (by Paul Vollmer).
 * Provides 100% compatible interface to the native `JSON.parse` method.
 * Optionally recognizes JavaScript-style comments and single quoted strings.
+* Optionally ignores trailing commas in objects and arrays.
 * Supports [JSON Schema] drafts 04, 06 and 07.
 * Prefers the native JSON parser to gain the [best performance], while showing error messages of the same quality.
 * Implements JavaScript modules using [UMD] to work everywhere.